luxonis/depthai-docs-website/source/pages/faq.rst

 - `OAK-SoM <https://shop.luxonis.com/collections/system-on-module-som/products/oak-som-5-pcs>`__: USB boot.
 So it is intended for working with a host processor running Linux, Mac, or Windows and this host processor boots the OAK-SoM over USB
 - `OAK-SoM-IoT <https://shop.luxonis.com/collections/system-on-module-som/products/oak-som-iot-5-pcs>`__: USB boot or NOR-flash boot.
 This module can work with a host computer just like the OAK-SoM, but also has a 128MB NOR flash built-in and boot switches onboard - so that it can be programmed to boot off of NOR flash instead of USB.
 So this allows use of the DepthAI in pure-embedded applications where there is no operating system involved at all.
 So this module could be paired with an ATTiny8 for example, communicating over SPI.
 - `OAK-SoM-Pro <https://shop.luxonis.com/collections/system-on-module-som/products/oak-som-pro-5-pcs>`__: Supports multiple boot options: NOR (128MB), eMMC (SD-Card support), USB, Ethernet (EEPROM, 32KB).
-All those boot options make OAK-SoM-Pro very flexible in terms of use cases and most apropriate as a standalone device.
+All those boot options make OAK-SoM-Pro very flexible in terms of use cases and most appropriate as a standalone device.
 It is designed for integration into a top-level system with a need for a low power AI vision system.

 Getting Started with Development
 ********************************